Optimal Binary Classifier Aggregation for General Losses: Proofs and Supporting Results

 \subsection{Proof of Theorem \ref{thm:gamesolngen}}

 The main hurdle here is the constrained maximization over $\vz$.
-For this we use the following result, a basic application of Lagrange duality (from \cite{BF15}, but proved in \Cref{sec:pfgame1} for completeness). \begin{lemma} For any $\va \in \RR^n$,
+For this we use the following result, a basic application of Lagrange duality (from \cite{BF15}, but proved below for completeness). \begin{lemma} For any $\va \in \RR^n$,

 \end{lemma}